CICE-Consortium/Icepack/doc/source/science_guide/sg_bgc.rst

 Skeletal Layer BGC
 ~~~~~~~~~~~~~~~~~~

+**The skeletal layer implementation has been deprecated but not removed as of
+September, 2024.
+If users are interested in this feature, please contact
+the consortium.
+The documentation below has not yet been removed.**

 In the skeletal layer model, biogeochemical processing is modelled as a
 single layer of reactive tracers attached to the sea ice bottom.
 Optional settings are available via the *zbgc\_nml* namelist in